 - Inventory the contents of your home and take photos or videos of both the exterior and interior.
 Be sure to record contents of closets, cabinets and drawers.
 Keep copies in a safe, separate location if possible.

-- Arrange with family or neighbors to have a contact number or location where you can check in to report on your safety or new whereabouts.*
+- Arrange with family or neighbors to have a contact number or location where you can check in to report on your safety or new whereabouts.
+Be sure to include an out-of-town contact because long distance lines may get through when local phone lines are busy.

 - Many communities provide email and text-message alerts and warnings; visit your city or county website to find out what's available and how to sign up.